 The Preakness Stakes is held at Pimlico Race Course in Baltimore, Maryland.

-The Preakness Stake will be broadcast on NBC with coverage beginning at 4:30 p.m.
-ET on May 15, 2021.
+The Preakness Stake will be broadcast on NBC on May 21 2022.